Maesawa, Iwate

 Maesawa town was created on April 1, 1889, with the establishment of the municipalities system.
-On April 1, 1955, Maesaa annexed the neighboring villages of Kojo, Shirayama, and a portion of the village of Seibo.
+On April 1, 1955, Maesawa annexed the neighboring villages of Kojo, Shirayama, and a portion of the village of Seibo.
 On February 20, 2006, Maesawa was merged with the cities of Esashi and Mizusawa, the town of Isawa, and the village of Koromogawa (both from Isawa District), was merged to create the city of Ōshū, and no longer exists as an independent municipality.

-As of February 2006, the town had an estimated population of 15,111 and a population density of 208.89 persons per km².
-The total area was 72.34 km².
+As of February 2006, the town had an estimated population of 15,111 and a population density of 208.89 persons per km2.
+The total area was 72.34 km2.